MicrosoftDocs/office-developer-client-docs/docs/project/updates-for-developers-in-project-2013.md

 For diagrams and more information about major changes in Project Server 2013, see [Project Server 2013 architecture](project-server-2013-architecture.md).

 > [!NOTE]
 > Project Server 2013 is built on the SharePoint Server 2013 platform, and Project 2013 includes much of the same infrastructure as the other Office 2013 applications.
-For documentation of the model for SharePoint Add-ins, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of Office Add-ins, see [Office and SharePoint Add-ins](http://msdn.microsoft.com/library/fp161507%28office.15%29.aspx) and [SharePoint 2013 development overview](http://msdn.microsoft.com/library/jj164084%28office.15%29.aspx).
+For documentation of the model for SharePoint Add-ins, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of Office Add-ins, see [SharePoint Add-ins](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/sharepoint-add-ins), [Office Add-ins](https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins), and [SharePoint 2013 development overview](http://msdn.microsoft.com/library/jj164084%28office.15%29.aspx).

 ## Major new features in Project 2013
 <a name="pj15_WhatsNew_MajorNewFeatures"> </a>